-Last year, students were challenged to compose a piece about what makes them smile.
-Some showed their emotions through a haiku, some through a ballad, some through a sonnet, some through a free verse.
-Students from around the world rose to the challenge and sent in amazing and inspirational examples of the many reasons they smile.
+Last year, students were challenged to compose a piece about their favorite fictional literary character.
+Some students connected with Harry Potter and other students bonded with Amelia Bedelia.
+Some showed their emotions through a haiku, and others wrote a ballad.
+Students from around the world rose to the challenge and sent in amazing and inspirational examples of their many favorite fictional literary characters.

-This year, in honor of National Poetry Month, the theme is “Your Favorite Fictional Literary Character.”
-We have all read a piece of literature that we connect with.
-Whether it’s because you see yourself in the character, want to be more like him or her, or the character portrays something about your life, we want your favorite fictional character to be your inspiration for your entry in our 2016 Poetry Contest.
+This year, the theme is “hobbies.”
+We all have a hobby, and whether it’s playing a sport, riding a skateboard, painting, playing video games, crafting, or hiking, we want your hobby to be your inspiration for your entry in our 2017 Poetry Contest.
 Send us your cinquain, limerick, or any writing style that suits your fancy.
-You can write about your favorite literary character from a mystery, fairy tale, comic, or legend—as long as it’s original!
+You can write about your favorite hobby or all five of your hobbies—as long as it’s original!

 Here are some important details to know about K12’s Poetry Contest:

-- It’s open to all K12 students from kindergarten through 12th grade.
-K12 students who are 13 years of age or younger will need their parents to submit on their behalf.
+- It’s open to all students from kindergarten through 12th grade.
+Students who are 13 years of age or younger will need their parents to submit on their behalf.
 Parents, please note in the submission’s text that you are submitting for your child.

-- Submissions MUST be related to a literary, fictional character.
+- Submissions MUST be related to a hobby.